-Tim has outlined his vision for BAPEN over the next three years and work is well underway to deliver BAPEN’s 2012 objectives which include the development of the new BAPEN website, clinical guidance for frontline teams and delivering improved membership benefits in addition to the political work that is ongoing.
+Tim has outlined his vision for BAPEN under his Chairmanship which included the development of the new BAPEN website, clinical guidance for frontline teams and delivering improved membership benefits in addition to the political work that is ongoing.

 Ailsa Brotherton, BAPEN Honorary Secretary

 Ailsa joined BAPEN Exec at the AGM in 2010.
 She was Head of Acute Dietetics at the Lancashire Teaching Hospital NHS Trust before taking up the post of Senior Research Fellow at the University of Central Lancashire.

 In 2012 she undertook a secondment to the Department of Health's QIPP Safe Care workstream which delivered a national improvement programme with a focus on nutrition and hydration.

 In addition to the role as Honorary Secretary, Ailsa is a member of BAPENs Quality Group and is involved in developing national nutrition policy and appropriate system levers.

 Dr Nicola Simmonds, BAPEN Honorary Treasurer

 Nicki has worked as a Consultant Gastroenterologist with an interest in Nutrition at the Luton & Dunstable Hospital since 1996.
 Until recently, she led the Nutrition Support Team (which won the NHS Team of the Year award in 2000) and chaired the Nutrition Steering Committee in Luton, dealing with all aspects of nutrition care in the hospital.
 She has interests in training junior doctors in nutrition and in ethics in relation to nutrition.